Black-Box Detection of LLM-Generated Text Using Generalized Jensen-Shannon Divergence: Experiments

-\paragraph{Non-English Scenarios.} In Figure~\ref{fig:throughput-non-english} (Right), we evaluate on German and Chinese corpora.
+\paragraph{Non-English Scenarios.} In Figure~\ref{fig:non-english}, we evaluate on German and Chinese corpora.
 For German, we use WMT19 with GPT-4o-mini as the source model and Llama-3.2-1B as the proxy model.
 For Chinese, we use HC3 across multiple domains (psychology, medicine, openqa), which provides paired human and ChatGPT answers to the same questions, and adopt Qwen-2.0-0.5B as the proxy model.
-SurpMark ranks first on all four datasets, with large margins on HC3-Chi-med. \paragraph{More Results.} We provide additional experimental results in the Appendix, including: (1) evaluations under paraphrasing attack (Appendix~\ref{sec:paraphrasing-attack}) (2) comparison with R-Detect (Appendix~\ref{sec:r-detect}).
+SurpMark ranks first on all four datasets, with large margins on HC3-Chi-med. \paragraph{Mixed Domains.} We further evaluate the robustness of different detectors under two mixed evaluation settings.
+Table~\ref{tab:mix_domain} presents the mixed-domain evaluation, where results are grouped by source model and each test set contains samples from multiple domains.
+This setting measures whether a detector can maintain stable performance when the textual domain varies while the source generator is fixed.
+SurpMark achieves the highest AUROC across all source models, with particularly strong gains on Llama-2-70B and Claude-instant.
+Notably, for Claude-instant, Fast-DetectGPT and Lastde++ obtain AUROC scores below 50, suggesting that their detection signals are unreliable under mixed-domain inputs, whereas SurpMark remains substantially more effective. \paragraph{Mixed Generators.} Table~\ref{tab:mix_generator} reports the mixed-generator evaluation, where test samples are grouped by domain and each group contains outputs from multiple source generators.
+This setting evaluates whether a detector can maintain stable performance when the domain is fixed but the generator source varies.
+SurpMark achieves the strongest overall performance, obtaining the highest AUROC on multiple domains.
+These results indicate that SurpMark is more robust to heterogeneous generation sources under mixed-generator inputs.